pucherot/Pi.Alert/README.md

 - [Installation Guide (step by step)](docs/INSTALL.md)

+If after installation you find that no devices are detected, or python errors appear in the scanlog, it may be that your user in use does not have certain "sudo" permissions.
+The command sudo `./pialert-cli set_sudoers` in the directory `~/pialert/back` can be used to perform this user configuration.

 # Update
 <!--- --------------------------------------------------------------------- --->
 You can always check for a new release using the "Update Check" button in the sidebar.
 This check will show you if the GeoLite2 DB is